obuno/proxychains-pCloud/README.md

 NOTES:

 Aloha, I've cobbled this because in my setups/personal environments, the only possible inernet connectivity is through proxy server(s) for both, HTTP(s) & external DNS resolutions.
-Natively, neither the pCloud Linux Client nor any of the pCloud proposed clients (AFAIK) seems to support proxied connectivity, which is somewhat of a shame.
+Natively, neither the pCloud Drive Client for Linux nor any of the pCloud proposed Drive clients (AFAIK) seems to support proxied connectivity, which is somewhat of a shame.
 In the hope that this might help some of you !!

 ## pCloud Linux Client: